HCLS Spelling Bee – Information for Contestants and Alternates

 - The speller must not have earned the legal equivalent of a high school diploma.

-- The speller must not eschew normal school activity to study for spelling bees.
-The Scripps National Spelling Bee defines normal school activity as adherence to at least four courses of study other than language arts, spelling, Latin, Greek, vocabulary, and etymology for at least four hours per weekday for 34 of the 38 weeks between August 25, 2014 and May 16, 2015.
+- The speller must not bypass or circumvent normal school activity to study for spelling bees.
+The Scripps National Spelling Bee defines normal school activity as adherence to at least four courses of study other than language arts, spelling, Latin, Greek, vocabulary, and etymology for at least four hours per weekday for 34 of the 38 weeks between August 25, 2015 and May 16, 2016.

 Howard County Library System (HCLS) does not make participation in its local spelling bee program contingent upon any of the following: race, religion, creed, gender, the type of school one attends, membership in an organization, or subscription to a publication.